zebrunner/carina/docs/automation/web.md

 // a link that have the text "My link" that  is in the td tag with class 'nfo' by index 2 cellLink.format(2, "My link");
 ```
-As a result of calling this function, we get a specific ExtendedWebElement, which we can use in the future, for example:
+3) As a result of calling this method, we get a specific ExtendedWebElement, which we can use in the future, for example:
 ```
 //getting text of element
 cell.format("My link").getText();